LAST UPDATED: March 25, 2014

 2. Description of the Services.

 Adobe provides access to certain services, features, applications, and tools related to website hosting and other web-based solutions (individually and collectively, the “Services”).
 Depending on the plan you purchase, the Services may include, without limitation, registration functionality, purchasing functionality, email marketing campaign delivery, web analytics, customer relationship management, reporting, and domain name system services.
 Some Services may be subject to additional terms and conditions.
+In addition, certain additional optional Services may also be made available for a fee via a marketplace after the purchase of your plan.

 Adobe may also facilitate your, or, if you are a Partner (as defined below), your clients’ use of third-party services, including but not limited to, payment gateways.
 Once Adobe has facilitated such use, Adobe is not responsible for any aspect of your or your client’s relationship and/or transactions with such third party.